 The level and type of analysis should be proportionate to the scale and nature of the proposal.
 You are advised to seek confirmation of our requirements in each case.

-Drivers - Section 7 of NPPF, Policies COM 1 and COM 2 in the East Cambridgeshire Local Plan 2015
+Drivers NPPF - Section 7 ECLP - Policies COM 1 and COM 2

 Statement of Community Involvement

 • For any development in excess of 50 dwellings or 1000 square metres of commercial floorspace